 I look forward to working with the elderly, especially those with estranged relationships or little to no family left.
 When my grandmother suffered a stroke and was in the hospital for several weeks, it broke my heart to see many elderly sick and alone.
 I want to care for them during their final days and do everything possible to keep them as comfortable and happy as possible.

-Upon graduating from nursing school, my ideal job would be to work in the hospital for a few years to discover from my many experiences in which area I want to specialize for further study.
+Upon graduating from nursing school, my ideal job would be to work in the hospital for a few years to discover from my many experiences which area I want to specialize in for further study.
 Ten years from now, I hope to have made a significant contribution to society as a nursing professional, touching the lives of many patients and aiding in their recovery to the extent to which that is possible.

 In retrospect, I see now that caregiving was always a definitive part of my nature.
-I felt most alive during those moments when I provided for others in need.
+I felt most alive when I provided for others in need.
 As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities early.
-To make ends meet, my parents worked 14-hour shifts at a clothing factory, leaving my brother and meI to take care of the house and look after one another at an early age.
-While my older brother provided me with a sense of security, I took on the nurturing and caregiving role.
-Whenever my brother got sick, I cared for him just as my mother did.
-When my mother was ill, I cooked and cleaned, helping ease the load.
+My parents worked 14-hour shifts at a clothing factory to make ends meet, leaving my brother and me to care for the house and look after one another at an early age.
+While my older brother gave me a sense of security, I took on the nurturing and caregiving role.
+Whenever my brother got sick, I cared for him like my mother did.
+I cooked and cleaned when my mother was ill, helping ease the load.
 When my father suffered an accident and could not walk for weeks, I tended to his needs and assisted my mother in nursing him back to health.

 Thus, I learned the inexplicable rewarding satisfaction of caring for others and putting my needs aside.
 Although I did not know it then, it set the cornerstone for who I would become for the rest of my life.